samiBendou/MathToolKitCPP/README.md

  ### Install

-- Clone the project on your computer or IDE
+- Clone the project

-- Copy the directories of the libraries you want to import onto your project
+- Copy the directories of the libraries you want to import onto your project. eg : import NAlgebra if you want to use NPMatrix.

-cmake-build-debug

 ### Run Unit Tests

 The framework is unit tested with googletest.
-The framework doesn't yet have a code coverage evaluation but NAlgebra tests has been written.
+The framework doesnt yet have a code coverage evaluation but NAlgebra tests has been written.

 If you want to run unit tests you have to import googletest onto the cloned project.